Rahat10101/React-Shop-App/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://playful-torrone-0b9042.netlify.app).
+This project was bootstrapped with [https://playful-torrone-0b9042.netlify.app]

 ## Available Scripts